explodinglabs/jsonrpcclient/doc/index.rst

 ConnectionError
     There was a network issue, timeout, or invalid HTTP response.

-Non200Response
-    The server returned a HTTP status code other than 200.

 ReceivedNoResponse
     A response message was expected, but none was given.